xsf3190/oracle-to-github-backup/README.md

 ```

 ## Restore
-Backing up is pointless unless the data backed up on ADB1 can be reliably restored in ADB2.

 The repository includes the "import_schema.sql" script which runs on the second ADB database in my OCI "Always Free" tenancy.

-The script runs daily on a Linux Compute instance recreating the schema from the Github export schema dump file.
+The script runs daily on a Linux Compute instance and recreates the schema from the Github export schema dump file.

+The log file is uploaded to the repository as "IMPORT_SCHEMA.EXAMPLE.log" and reflects rows counts in "EXPORT_SCHEMA.EXAMPLE.log".

-The main issue here is how to securely serve the encryption password that was used to create the daily dump file.
+How to securely serve the encryption password that was used to create the daily dump file?

-The simplistic approach I adopted:
+My simplistic naive approach:
-1. Store the randomly generated encryption password in an application schema table for "admin" users on ADB1
+1. Store the randomly generated encryption password in an application schema table for "admin" users in the exporting database
-2. Create database link in ADB2 pointing to the ADMIN user in ADB1
+2. Create database link in the importing database pointing to the ADMIN user in the exporting database
 3. The "import_schema.sql" script retrieves the password using the database link

-If anyone has a better idea, I would be delighted to hear it.